william1220/william1220/README.md

 ### 👦 About Me
 - 👨‍💻 I'm a Tech Enthusiast and a graduate of Le Wagon Bootcamp.

-- 🔭 I’m currently working as a Nurse
+- 🔭 I’m currently working as a Nurse and currently looking for job as Web Developer.

 - 🌱 I’m currently developing and learning **Ruby, Ruby on Rails, Javascript, HTML, CSS, SQL and PostgreSQL.**